gs146/June-Leetcode-Challenge/README.md

 # June-Leetcoding-Challenge

-This repository contains solutions to all the programming questions in the leetcode challenge for month of June.
+Solutions of all the programming questions in the leetcode challenge for month of June.